microsoftgraph/msgraph-sdk-powershell/src/Notes/beta/docs/Microsoft.Graph.Beta.Notes.md

 ## Microsoft.Graph.Beta.Notes Cmdlets
 ### [Get-MgBetaGroupOnenoteNotebook](Get-MgBetaGroupOnenoteNotebook.md)
 Retrieve the properties and relationships of a notebook object.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaGroupOnenoteNotebookCount](Get-MgBetaGroupOnenoteNotebookCount.md)
 Get the number of the resource

 ### [Get-MgBetaGroupOnenoteNotebookSection](Get-MgBetaGroupOnenoteNotebookSection.md)
 Retrieve a list of section objects from the specified notebook.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaGroupOnenoteNotebookSectionGroup](Get-MgBetaGroupOnenoteNotebookSectionGroup.md)
 Retrieve a list of section groups from the specified notebook.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaGroupOnenoteOperation](Get-MgBetaGroupOnenoteOperation.md)
 Get the status of a long-running OneNote operation.
-This applies to operations that return the Operation-Location header in the response, such as CopyNotebook, CopyToNotebook, CopyToSectionGroup, and CopyToSection.
+The status applies to operations that return the Operation-Location header in the response, such as CopyNotebook, CopyToNotebook, CopyToSectionGroup, and CopyToSection.
   You can poll the Operation-Location endpoint until the status property returns completed or failed.
 If the status is completed, the resourceLocation property contains the resource endpoint URI.
 If the status is failed, the error and @api.diagnostics properties provide error information.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaGroupOnenoteOperationCount](Get-MgBetaGroupOnenoteOperationCount.md)
 Get the number of the resource